KhronosGroup/VulkanSC-ValidationLayers/BUILD.md

 #### Build the Solution With Visual Studio

-Launch Visual Studio and open the "Vulkan-ValidationLayers.sln" solution file in the build folder.
+Launch Visual Studio and open the "VulkanSC-ValidationLayers.sln" solution file in the build folder.
 You may select "Debug" or "Release" from the Solution Configurations drop-down list.
 Start a build by selecting the Build->Build Solution menu item.